 Henry Clark originally studied philosophy, working and living in the UK before moving to Australia with his wife and working in disability support.
-Henry then successfully completed his Masters in Nursing at the University of Melbourne, and joined Peter Mac just over three months ago.
+Henry then successfully completed his Masters in Nursing at the University of Melbourne, and joined Peter Mac over a year ago.

 What was your path into nursing?

 I came to nursing pretty late.
 I originally studied philosophy and then I was an undertaker for a while in the UK.
 Then I was in a band for about 10 years before I moved to Australia because my wife is Australian.
 I started doing disability support work and I was working alongside a lot of nurses and that's what got the cogs whirring.
-So, I went and studied at Melbourne University and did a two-year master of nursing and here I am three months into my new career.
+So, I went and studied at Melbourne University and did a two-year master of nursing and here I am.

 What made you apply for the Peter Mac grad program?